ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

    Sawtooth Wave

 10. Scale Lock Trigger
-   While pressed, this button will lock the main oscillator frequency to the nearest chromatic pitch on a logarithmic scale, referenced to A4 = 440 Hz.
+   While pressed, this button will lock the main oscillator frequency to the nearest note on a chromatic scale, referenced to A4 = 440 Hz.

 11. Main Oscillator Trigger

    While pressed, the main oscillator will play.

+12. Line Output

+   This output should be connected to an amplifier; never directly to a loudspeaker or headphones, or you risk damaging the DAC on the Arduino Due.
+   If you suspect you have damaged the DAC, there is a spare one that can be used instead.
+Use the contact section to get help with this.

 ### 3. Signal Chain Diagram